 More details of the Stay/Keep Alives.

-Components have become smaller and cheap for us modellers.
-A 1.0 Farad 2.7 Volt Super Capacitors is 10 mm x 6.3 mm.
+Components have become smaller.
+You can now purchase for less than a dollar, a 1.0 Farad 2.7 Volt Super Capacitors in 10 mm x 6.3 mm package.

 To use the 2.7 Volt 1.0 Farad super capacitor in our 12.0 volt models:

-Electronics are used to convert this low voltage energy into what the model needs, as Lenz has done with the USP, see below.
+Electronics can be are used to convert this low voltage energy into what the model needs, as Lenz has done with the USP, see below.